Particl-Community/academy/in-depth/indepth_part_coin.rst

 Blind transactions offer a significant step-up in privacy.
 Based on the work of the open-source `Elements Project <https://elementsproject.org/features/confidential-transactions/investigation>`_, they let you make confidential transactions that keep the value of the payment private between only you and the other party you're transacting with.

-The identity of the participants (their PART address) is still publicly displayed on the blockchain, but it's impossible for anyone else to determine how many coins were transacted.
+The identity of the participants (their PART address) is still publicly displayed on the blockchain, but no one else can determine how many coins were transacted.

 **What can you do with blind balances and transactions?**